 - Before site selection, the 'level 1 to 3' requirements related to the geological environment (host rock, geological situation) can be used as input to site selection.
 However, depending upon the site selection process used, their level of ambition differs.
 If a 'volunteer' approach is taken, then for the 'level 1 to 3' requirements the 'minimum requirements' ('need to have') are applied, whereas in the case that one looks for 'the most suitable site' approach, not only the 'minimum requirements' but also 'the 'preferred requirements' apply ('want to have').
-The 'level 1 to 3' requirements for site selection are to some extent discussed in section 4.2.2. - After the site has been selected, only requirements related to the allocation of the disposal rooms (and other elements of the repository) are needed; the properties of the host rock and of the geological situation have become constraints for the design of the system.
+The 'level 1 to 3' requirements for site selection are to some extent discussed in section 4.2.2. - After the site has been selected, only requirements related to the allocation of the disposal rooms (and other elements of the repository) are needed; the properties of the host rock and of the geological situation and the situation at the surface have become constraints for the design of the system.

-Thus, after having selected the site, the main emphasis in requirements management is on the design of the repository with the engineered barriers being tailored to properties of the geology, taking the properties of the waste to be disposed into account.
+Thus, after having selected the site, the main emphasis in requirements management is on the design of the repository with the engineered barriers being tailored to properties of the geology, taking the properties of the waste foreseen for disposal into account.
+Furthermore, also the site-specific implementation-related issues need to be addressed.